steven-swanbeck/gripperROSIntegration/README.md

 rostopic echo /chatter
 ```
 ## Integration with UR3e
-For full details of the integration of the gripper with the UR3e manipulator, view: https://github.com/steven-swanbeck/ur3ehand
+For full details of the integration of the gripper with the UR3e manipulator, view https://github.com/steven-swanbeck/ur3ehand.